Ji-noha/AutoDataFlow/Readme.md

 # Auto data flow
-Weather Data ETL Pipeline
+** Weather Data ETL Pipeline

 This is a small personal project that demonstrates an end-to-end data pipeline:

-Scrapes weather data from an API.
+-Scrapes weather data from an API.

-Cleans and transforms the data using Python and Pandas.
+-Cleans and transforms the data using Python and Pandas.

-Stores the data in a PostgreSQL database.
+-Stores the data in a PostgreSQL database.

-Containerized with Docker and Docker Compose.
+-Containerized with Docker and Docker Compose.

-Automated build and deployment using Jenkins (CI/CD pipeline).
+-Automated build and deployment using Jenkins (CI/CD pipeline).

-Technologies Used
+** Technologies Used

 Python & Pandas